bobbingwide/oik-css/readme.txt

 == Upgrade Notice ==
-= 2.0.1 =
+= 2.1.0 =
-Updated shared libraries and wp-scripts.
-Tested with WordPress 6.0.1
+Update for ability to style CSS and GeSHi output in documentation

 == Changelog ==
-= 2.0.1 =
+= 2.1.0 =
-* Deleted: Remove redundant logic and files for oik_css_activation() #18
+* Changed: Implement get_block_wrapper_attributes #16
+* Changed: Adding styling of text,background and font size #16
 * Changed: Updated wp-scripts
-* Changed: Updated shared libraries
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With WordPress 6.1.1 and WordPress Multi Site
 * Tested: With PHP 8.0
-* Tested: With Gutenberg 13.8.2
+* Tested: With Gutenberg 14.5.4

 == Further reading ==
 If you want to read more about the oik plugins then please visit the